This travel advice covers Israel and the Occupied Palestinian Territories

 The Foreign and Commonwealth Office (FCO) advise against all travel to:

 - the Sheba’a Farms and Ghajjar and within 500m of the border with Lebanon (the ‘Blue Line’) east of Metula, including the northern edge of the town

 - east of Route 98 along the Syrian border.

 There is an increased risk of instability in the region.
 The Israeli Defence Forces announced that they carried out air strikes in Syria on 10 May in response to Iranian missile attacks against Israeli forces.
 Please follow advice from local authorities and stay informed of the security situation through the media and this travel advice.

-There have been mass protests on the Gazan side of the Gaza/Israel border on a regular basis since 30 March.
-These protests may continue throughout June 2018.
+There have been mass protests on the Gazan side of the Gaza/Israel perimeter fence on a regular basis since 30 March.
+These protests may continue for some time.
 There is a risk of increased tension at checkpoints in and around the West Bank and Gaza during this period.
 You should avoid demonstrations, follow instructions of local authorities and keep up to date with local media and travel reports.

 Sporadic indirect and small arms fire has occurred along Israel’s Syrian border without warning since 2012.
 There has been an increase in errant artillery, rocket and mortar fire from Syria in to Israel throughout the latter half of 2017.
 On several occasions the Israeli authorities closed parts of Route 98, due to the increase in fighting in Syria, especially by the Quneitra border crossing, which has been seized by Syrian rebel groups.
 If travelling in the area remain vigilant, follow advice from local authorities and stay informed of the security situation through the media and FCO travel advice.